aak2003/BruteForceDictionary/README.md

 Edit:
-A 30 qubit quantum computer ,doing a trillion operations per second, will take (1 trillion/summation(94Pn)) x 60 x 60 x 24 x 365 years to finish this attack.
+1. A 30 qubit quantum computer ,doing a trillion operations per second, will take (1 trillion/summation(94Pn)) x 60 x 60 x 24 x 365 years to finish this attack.
+(Next point has the calculated value.)

-Try a distributed computing network of quantum computers.
+2. Considering a quantum computer is doing a trillion calculations a second , the time will be : 2.43 x 10^-87 seconds to get all the possible passwords.

-This is just for passwords between 8-63 characters long.
+3. This is just for passwords between 8-63 characters long.

-Imagine for AES-256 or SHA-256.
-That will take up a decade of all of the sun's energy to crack one password.